Rosettea/Hilbish/README.md

 **The standard edition, which is all native Go, will always be more supported than Midnight Edition.**

-# Back to the original README
+# Back the original README

 Hilbish is an extensible shell designed to be highly customizable.
 It is configured in Lua and provides a good range of features.